janina-rinke/HGT_in_ants/README.md

 ./markdown_scripts/08_Selection_analyses.md
 ```
 ### 02. R Scripts (`.Rmd`)
-In this folder, the main analyses for HGT candidates can be found.
 All scripts have been written in RStudio 4.3.1.

 #### GAGA HGT finder analysis
 Identification of HGTs with protein-coding hits and calculation of overview plots for all HGT candidates detected by the automated HGT finder pipeline.
 These overview plots were used as a starting point for all downstream analyses and to determine HGT quality, as well as filters for the identification of true HGTs.